AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/String functions.md

 -   Examples

     ```
-    //Output: A response header is added
+    //Output: A response header is added.
     //X-DSL-TOCHAR: a
     //X-DSL-TOCHAR: ab

     add_rsp_header('X-DSL-TOCHAR', tochar(97))
     add_rsp_header('X-DSL-TOCHAR', tochar(97, 98), true)

-    //Output: A response header is added
+    //Output: A response header is added.
     //Content-Disposition: attachment;filename="The value of the filename parameter"

     if $arg_filename {